-If you are using the version of Oracle Workflow embedded in Oracle Applications, you can use the Oracle Workflow Manager component of Oracle Applications Manager to verify some Business Event System setup information, such as the required database initialization parameters and the number of messages on local agents.
-For more information, please refer to the Oracle Applications Manager online help.
+Use the Oracle Workflow Manager component of Oracle Applications Manager or Oracle Enterprise Manager to verify that the required parameters and components have been set up to enable message propagation for the Business Event System, including the required database initialization parameters.
+For more information, please refer to the Oracle Workflow Manager online help.